Now tweeting (nearly) daily energy news/blogs/research at @BorensteinS

 1998-2000 --- National Bureau of Economic Research/Sloan Foundation Research Grant (co-PI with Joseph Farrell), "Why Do Firms Cut Costs?"

 2002 --- Hewlett Foundation/Energy Foundation Research Grant, ``Price Responsive Demand in Electricity Markets''

-2006 --- Finalist, Cheit Award for Best Teacher in Haas Daytime MBA Program
+2006 --- Finalist, Earl F. Cheit Award for Excellence in Teaching, Haas Daytime MBA Program

 2007-08 -- Research Grant from Coleman Fung Risk Management Research Center (PI), "Security of Supply Concerns and Forward Price Premia in Natural Gas Markets''

 2001-2013 -- California Energy Commission Research Grant to U.C.
 Energy Institute (PI), "Center for the Study of Electricity Markets''

 2009-2014 -- U.C.
 Office of the Present Grant (PI), "U.C.
 Center for Energy and Environmental Economics''